Boa Vista Roraima, Brazil Travel Guide

 Major mobile providers in Brazil include Vivo, Claro, and TIM.
 Purchase SIM cards (Chips) at official stores or smaller kiosks.

 Wi-Fi is widely available in Boa Vista.
-Most hotels, many restaurants, and cafes offer free Wi-Fi access.
-Mobile data coverage is generally good within the city.
+Most hotels, many restaurants, and cafes have free Internet access-Fi access.
+Mobile data coverage is for the most part good within the city.

-Correios (Brazilian Post Office) branches are available in Boa Vista for sending mail and offers.
+Correios (Brazilian Post Office) branches are available in Boa Vista island for sending mail and offers.

 The official language is Portuguese.
 English is not widely spoken outside of major hotels or tour operators.